jasjammy/timekeeping-api/README.md

 Version 2.3.1 is currently used and we don't guarantee everything works with other versions.
 If you need multiple versions of Ruby, RVM is recommended.
 * Rails version : Rails 5.1.3
 * Bundler : ````gem install bundler````
 * A database.
 Only MySQL 5.7 has been tested, so we give no guarantees that other databases (e.g. PostgreSQL) work.
-You can install MySQL Community Server two ways:
-  If you are on a Mac, use homebrew: ````brew install mysql```` (highly recommended).

 ###Setting up development environment
 1. Get the code.
 Clone this git repository and check out the latest release:
 ```git clone git:git@github.com:jasjammy/timekeeping-api.git```